top of page

 2. Historic Williamson County Courthouse

-Visible for miles around, the imposing Neoclassical structure is the focal point of the central business district and the fifth structure to serve as the county courthouse.
+Visible for miles around, the Williamson County County Courthouse, built in Classical Revival Beaux Arts styling, is the focal point of the central business district and the fifth structure to serve as the county courthouse.
 Austin architect C.H Page designed the building, completed in 1911, with copper dome, projecting porticoes supported by Ionic columns, and classic pediment and balustrade detailing.
 A renovation restoring the pediments and balustrades that were removed in 1965 was completed in 2008.

 Additional Information: